arthurxlw/cytonNss/README.md

 # Format of Input: sessions separated by empty line

-are you	          % a few input words from the 1-st session
+are you	  &nbsp;&nbsp; % a few input words from the 1-st session

-okay              % more input words from the 1-st session
+okay      &nbsp;&nbsp; % more input words from the 1-st session

 i 'm              % more input words from the 1-st session